mneller/crypto-test/README.md

       1. Create component and link home as start page => Done
       2. Create nav bar for selecting between components => Done
       3. On Home ensure the testing possibility of the hash functions => Done
-      4. Eval all entries at home before processing hash function.
+      4. Eval all entries at home before processing hash function. => Done

    2. Ensure visibility of User Page only if loged in.